mw-94/NGAKA/docs-md/Fix_RC_Dotnet.md

 1. First verify that this is actually the issue

         systemctl status job-manager
-&nbsp;
+/
-: If it is, you should see something like this:
+        If it is, you should see something like this:

         job-manager.service - D42 Job Manager
         Loaded: loaded (/etc/systemd/system/job-manager.service; enabled; vendor preset: disabled)